(Originally published 1/2/15)

 Bella wanted an answer as to how Cuomo—who had never been a member of the

-Liberal party—could accept such a backroom deal.
-(He was considered Governor Carey’s
+Liberal party—could be a player in such a backroom deal.
+(He was Governor Carey’s

 Politics was a whole lot more honest back then.
 And nobody was